isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Often, you don't have a choice and must follow an established style for [consistency](#Rl-name).
 The need for consistency beats personal taste.

+This is a recommendation for [when you have no constraints or better ideas](#S-naming).
+Thus rule was added after many requests for guidance.

 ##### Example

 [Stroustrup](http://www.stroustrup.com/Programming/PPP-style.pdf):